-Version 102 or later of the boot prom makes a soft click instead of displaying the sweeping pattern when it's ready for you to type a boot device keycode, and a second click when it's no longer receptive.
+The boot prom makes a soft click when it's ready for you to type a boot device keycode, and a second click when it's no longer receptive.

-- 2. If parameter memory is 'valid', the prom uses the boot device stored there.
-Only version 102 of the prom stores a valid combination of boot keys in parameter memory.
-No other method of writing to parameter memory exists yet. - 3.
-Boot from the 'default' device.
-Currently, this means to boot the Monitor from the Apple.
-Some day, it will mean the top Twiggy.
+- If parameter memory is 'valid', the prom uses the boot device stored there.
+The parameter memory manager application writes parameter memory. - 3.
+Boot from the top twiggy.